by Michael Botur

 I…. just… GRADUATEDDDDD!!!

-I can barely believe it myself.
-Of course we go to Ducasse to celebrate.
+It’s seriously like I’m tripping.
+Of course we head to Ducasse to celebrate.

-We had to leave our flat in the middle of the night last week cause Wane says there was some accounting error with the rent which made us look bad even though it totally wasn’t our fault, and we had to walk tonight to get here, with a quick detour to Warehouse Stationery to pick up some printing.
+We have to walk tonight to get here, with a quick detour to Warehouse Stationery to pick up some printing.
 Wayne reckons walking is part of our new carbon neutral stance as a family but secretly we both know it’s cause our car got repo’d.

-But, like, hooray for me!!!
+But, like, anyway, hooray for me!!!
 Early childhood care’s always been my dream.
-It took me three years to complete my diploma cause we moved around, then I couldn’t get my student loan for a while cause Wane’d got us to both change our names so we could open fresh bank accounts with new overdrafts (he took the Y out of his name but he said mostly it was a branding decision because his investors never have to ask why, which is pretty genius if you think about it).
+It took me three years to complete my diploma cause we moved around, then I couldn’t get my student loan for a while cause Wayne’d got us to both change our names so we could open fresh bank accounts with new overdrafts (he took the Y out of his name but he said mostly it was a branding decision because his investors never have to ask why, which is pretty genius if you think about it).

 Tonight, even though the maître d’ gives Wayne a reeeeal concerned look as we come in, we finally we get to celebrate my achievement with our favorite waitstaff making our night special.
-This new waiter, a girl whose nametag says Emma, takes Wane’s Diner’s Club card away BEFORE we’ve had our meal, which is weird, though I guess she’s keeping it safe cause it causes a lot of envy and people might jack us.
-In the corner I see the maitre d getting out these big shiny scissors and snipping it in half and the beetroot burn starts stinging my face.
+This new waiter, a girl whose nametag says Emma, takes Wayne’s Diner’s Club card away before we’ve had our meal, which is weird, though I guess she’s keeping it safe cause it causes a lot of envy and people might jack us.
+In the corner I see the maître d’ getting out these big shiny scissors and snipping it in half and suddenly it’s baking in here and my face glows red.

-This new waitress Emma comes back over to us, apologising, explaining she’ll be happy to take cash for our order, but only in advance.
-Wane gets out his wad and gives her what looks like a hundy and Emma-the-waitress puts the money in her bumbag and works out the change before they process our order.
+This new waitress Emma comes back over to us, like all cringe, explaining she’ll be happy to take cash for our order, but only in advance.
+Wayne gets out his wad and gives her what looks like a hundy and Emma-the-waitress puts the money in her bumbag and works out the change before they process our order.
 He tries to give her a two dollar tip but she tells him to keep it.
-It’s soooooo cringe, but soon enough we’re nibbling baguettes and sipping drinks and trying to have a good time, keeping our relationship strong, gazing at each other through the candle.
+Rude, sure, but soon enough we’re nibbling breadsticks and sipping drinks and concentrating on having a good time, keeping our relationship strong, gazing at each other through the candle.

-‘So I’ve done the math and you can’t start work,’ Wane says.
-‘Early childhood, you only start on 17 an hour.
+‘So I’ve done the math and you can’t start work,’ Wayne says.
+‘Early childhood teaching, you only start on 17 an hour.
 Factor in commuting costs, new car, depreciation, lunch, makeup and whatnot, I don’t think you’ll be bringing in enough.’

 ‘But… but the Herbalife thing?
 You had the exclusive franchise for our region?’

-Wane waves my words away, looks around at the other tables, chewing grumpily.
+Wayne waves my words away, looks around at the other tables, chewing grumpy-styles.

-‘Listen, I’m going to need you to re-enrol for a couple more years so you can keep borrowing on your student loan living costs thingy.
+‘Listen, I’m going to need you to re-enroll for a couple more years so you can keep borrowing on your student loan living costs thingy.
 We can’t afford not to have Studylink coming in every week.
-It’s easy money.
+It’s free money.
 You’ll have to go do another course.
 Grab yourself a Bachelor degree.
 Master’s after.’

-The waitstaff begin a commotion and Emma holds up her hand and it’s got ink on it as if she’s been given a freshly-printed bit of paper.
+The waitstaff begin a commotion and Emma holds up her fingers which I can see are green and inky as if she’s been playing with finger paint.

-I push my seat back from the table as Wane comes around, lifts up my dress, puts his ear against my tummy and starts making a big commotion.
+I push my seat back from the table as Wayne comes around, lifts up my dress, puts his ear against my tummy and starts making a big commotion.

-‘For the love of God, we need an ambulance,’ Wane is yelling, ‘THIS WOMAN IS HAVING A BABY.
+‘For the love of God, we need an ambulance,’ Wayne is yelling, ‘THIS WOMAN IS HAVING A BABY.
 WHAT’S THE MATTER WITH YOU PEOPLE?!
 DIAL 111 ALREADY.’

-Pretty soon an ambulance is pulling into the parking lot, its lights turning the restaurant rose-red, and all in all tonight is — what was that thing Waney used to spend all our money on at the trots? — a trifecta.
-Yeah, tonight’s a trifecta of three wins, cause the first win is they forget to bill us as we scream and wince and stumble to the door, me clutching my lower back, and we’ve had another divine degustation, so that’s the second win, and thirdly, best of all, thanks to the ambo we don’t have to take the bus home.
+Pretty soon an ambo is pulling into the parking lot, its lights turning the restaurant rose-red, my favorite color, and all in all tonight is — what was that thing Wayney used to spend all our money on at the trots? — a trifecta.
+Yeah, tonight’s a trifecta of three wins, cause the first win is they forget to bill us as we scream and wince and stumble to the door, me clutching the top of my butt, and we’ve had another divine dinner, so that’s the second win, and thirdly, best of all, thanks to the ambulance we don’t have to take the bus home.